Edoardo-B-Leiva/Edoardo-B-Leiva/README.md

 - Computer hardware
 - Networking
 #### Personal
-- Retro games
+A bit of everything but of all these stick out to me:
+- Learning *anything new*
+- Music (all kinds and genres)
-- Indie games
+- Guitars
+- Learning new languages
 - Thinkpads (Owning a Thinkpad X230 with openSUSE Tumbleweed running on it)
 - Linux
+- Open Source software and development
+- Self-hosting services
 - Hardware hoarding
+- Custom mechanical keyboards
+- Retro videogames
+- Indie videogames
 - PC Gaming and modding
-- Console Modding and Homebrew software (**NOT TO BE CONFUSED WITH PIRACY**)
+- Game console modding and Homebrew software (**NOT TO BE CONFUSED WITH PIRACY**)
-- Learning new languages